 What is “chlropyrifos?”
 Common commercial names are Brodan, Bolton insecticide, Chlorpyrifos-methyl, Cobalt, Detmol UA, Dowco 179, Dursban, Empire, Eradex, Hatchet, Lorsban, Nufos, Paqeant, Piridane, Scout, Stipend, Tricel, Warhawk, others.
 Identifiers.
 CAS Number.
 2921-88-2.
 But what is it, really?
 But, but, but?

-Chlropyrifos (aka chlorpyrifos-methyl) is an insecticide, a kind of pesticide, that attacks the nervous system to eliminate insects and worms on a range of food crops.
-However, extensive scientific studies over years have concluded that it also attacks the nervous system of young children’s brains as those of farm workers and animals.
+Chlropyrifos (aka chlorpyrifos-methyl) is as an insecticide, a kind of pesticide, that attacks the nervous system to eliminate insects and worms on a range of food crops.
+However, extensive scientific studies over years have concluded that it also attacks the nervous system of young children’s brains as those of farmworkers and animals.

 Not many admirers of Leonard Cohen’s artistry know that he was a Zen Buddhist monk for five years even though he kept ties with the synagogue affiliated with Ashkenazi Orthodox Judaism throughout his life.
 His Lithuanian mother, Masha Klonitsy, was the daughter of a Talmudic rabbi.
 His Polish father’s surname, Cohen, was a strong influencer that was at the core of his faith.
 Throughout his life, Cohen (1934-2016) received a “Messianic childhood” because his Kohen surname (in Hebrew for the “priestly” class) came from a hereditary caste descending from Moses’s brother, Aaron.
 Among the many song themes of Cohen, he explored loss, religion, romance, and sexuality.
 “Hallelujah” is an overmind mix of those listed themes, both religiously and secularly, and are explored below.
 Without a doubt, his songs tapped into the universal human condition.